c-morris/BGPExtrapolator/README.md

 * [libpqxx](http://pqxx.org/development/libpqxx/) version 4.0
 * libboost

+There is a convenience script, apt-install-deps.sh, that will install these for you on a Debian/Ubuntu system.
 This program is designed and tested on a Linux distribution and does not officially support other environments.

 ## Building